-Kindergarten students, all students are required to stay in school for lunch unless signed out by a parent, guardian or other designated adult.
+All students are required to stay in school for lunch unless signed out by a parent, guardian or other designated adult.
 In cases when children will be leaving for lunch, written notification must be provided to the child's homeroom teacher in advance.
-At the appropriate lunch dismissal time, children must be signed out at the Main Office hallway by the appropriate adult.
-In addition, at the conclusion of lunch, children must be signed back into school by the designated adult at the Main Office hallway.
+At the appropriate lunch dismissal time, children must be signed out in the Main Office hallway by the appropriate adult.
+In addition, at the conclusion of lunch, children must be signed back into school by the designated adult in the Main Office hallway.